tmort/Socialite/README.md

 ## Features and Benefits

 * No more tedious copy/paste!
-* No dependencies.
+* No dependencies to use.
 * Loads external resources only when needed.
 * Less than 2kb when minified and compressed.
 * More accessible and styleable defaults/fallbacks.
 * Built in support for Twitter, Google+, Facebook and LinkedIn.
-* Easily extendable with other social networks.
+* Extendable with other social networks.
+* Mimics native implementation when activated.
 * Supported in all browsers (providing the buttons are).

 ## Setup